Alexiiius/AWS-Tomcat10/README.md

 # AWS CloudFormation Mini Stack

-This repository contains a simple AWS CloudFormation stack that creates an Ubuntu20.04 EC2 instance and an associated security group.
+This repository contains a simple AWS CloudFormation stack that creates an Ubuntu20.04 EC2 instance with an associated security group and a Tomcat service fully configured serving a test app.
 It also includes two scripts to deploy and delete the stack using the AWS CLI.

 ## Table of Contents